Nithish-Surya/nsgo/README.md

-# nsgo
-Code for beginners
+this repo is for beginners and for all